On divisorial stability of finite covers: Divisorial stability of polarised varieties

 For our purposes, it will be sufficient to define $X\an$ as a topological space; we note that it naturally carries the richer structure of a locally ringed space.
 We endow the field $k$ with the trivial absolute value.

-\begin{definition} As a set, we define the \emph{Berkovich analytification} $X\an$ of $X$ to be the set of pairs $(\xi_x, |\cdot|_x)$, where $\xi_x$ is a scheme-theoretic point of $X$ associated to an irreducible subvariety of $X$ and $|\cdot|_x$ is an absolute value on the function field $k(\xi_x)$ extending the (trivial) absolute value on $k$. \end{definition}
+\begin{definition} As a set, we define the \emph{Berkovich analytification} $X\an$ of $X$ to be the set of pairs $(V, |\cdot|_V)$, where $V$ is an irreducible subvariety of $X$ and $|\cdot|_V$ is an absolute value on the function field $k(V)$ extending the (trivial) absolute value on $k$. \end{definition}

-As a topological space, we first consider an affine chart $U \subset X$, where we define a topology on $U\an$ by requiring that for all $f\in \mathcal{O}_X(U)$ the evaluation map defined by $ f(\xi_x, |\cdot|_x) = |f|_x$ is continuous.
-These topologies agree on intersections of affine charts on $X$, and hence glue to a topology on $X\an$ which is compact and Hausdorff.
+As a topological space, we first consider an affine chart $U \subset X$, where we define a topology on $U\an$ by requiring that for all $f\in \mathcal{O}_X(U)$ the evaluation map defined by $ f(V, |\cdot|_V) = |f|_V$ be continuous.
+These topologies agree on intersections of affine charts of $X$, and hence glue to a topology on $X\an$ which is compact and Hausdorff.
 The association $X\to X\an$ is functorial, in the sense that a morphism $Y\to X$ of projective varieties induces a morphism of analytic spaces $Y\an\to X\an$.